openMSX Setup Guide

 Unix and Linux/opt/openMSX/share or /usr/share/openmsx

-So, you can just copy all your system ROMs to the share/systemroms directory of your user account.
+In short: you can just copy all your system ROMs to the share/systemroms directory of your user account.
 The ROM files can be zipped (or gzipped), but only one file can be in a ZIP file.
 If multiple ROM files are in a single ZIP file, openMSX will not find them.
-The directory structure below share/systemroms is not relevant, openMSX will search completely through it.
+The directory structure below share/systemroms is not relevant, openMSX will search it completely.

 More info about file pools is in the documentation of the filepool command.
-If you can't get this working, please read one of the next sections about Checksums.
+If you can't get this working, please read one of the next sections.

 For advanced users, it is also possible to let openMSX load a specific set of ROM images for a machine, independent of any file pool or the checksums of the ROM images.
 For that you copy the ROM file with the name and path as mentioned in the hardware configuration XML file that describes the machine, relative to the path of that machine description file.
 For example, if you dumped the ROMs of a Philips NMS 8250 machine, copy them to share/machines, because in the machine description file (in share/machines/Philips_NMS_8250.xml) the name of the ROMs is like this: nms8250_msx2sub.rom.
 We recommend to not use this feature, but use the file pools as mentioned above.

 All necessary system ROM files used in machines and extensions are primarily identified with a checksum: a sha1sum.
-This enables openMSX to find the right ROM file from one of the file pools of type system_rom, without depending on the file name.
+This enables openMSX to find the right ROM file from one of the file pools of type system_rom, regardless of the file name.
 So the actual content is guaranteed to be what was intended.
 If the ROM is explicitly specified in the configuration file (which is also supported) and the sha1sum doesn't match, a warning will be printed.

 A typical case in which you can have problems with checksums (or ROMs not getting found in a file pool) is disk ROMs.
 The ROM dump can be correct, and still have a different checksum.
 This is because part of the ROM is not actually ROM, but mapped on the registers of the floppy controller.
 When you are sure it is correct, don't put it in a file pool, but put it in the proper directory, which is explained above.
 Alternatively, you could add the checksum in the XML file that describes the machine you made the ROM dump for (multiple checksums can be present, they will be checked in the same order as they are in the file).